bidon-io/bidon_sdk_android/doc/ad-formats/rewarded.md

         // adValue.revenue - ad revenue from mediation
     }
 })
-rewarded.loadAd(activity = this, minPrice = otherMediationEcpm) // or use DefaultMinPrice
+rewarded.loadAd(activity = this, pricefloor = otherMediationEcpm) // or use DefaultMinPrice
 ```

 ## Displaying interstitial ad